raspberrypi/rpi-eeprom/imager/README-2711.txt

-Raspberry Pi 4 EEPROM bootloader rescue image
+Raspberry Pi 4 EEPROM bootloader recovery image
 *********************************************

 The Raspberry Pi 4 contains a small EEPROM used to store the bootloader.